profile-jumper/profile-jumper/README.md

 # profile-jumper
 Profile Jumper!
 Jump easily between profiles!

-## Notes:
-2. Be pragmatic with local merge/squash (speed)
-3. Something new

 ## Development
 Project uses React, read on about the design decisions and how to build.